 Chlamydia is a sexually transmitted infection (STI) that typically affects the mucous membranes of the vagina, penis, and anus.
-Sometimes, however, it can develop in those of the throat.
+However, it can sometimes infect the mucous membranes of the throat.

-Chlamydia can lead to a sore throat.
-But if it only affects this area, it may not cause any symptoms at all.
+Chlamydia of the throat can sometimes cause a sore throat, but it often does not produce any symptoms.
 In some people, the infection develops in both the throat and the genitals.

-Even if a person has no symptoms, they can pass on the infection.
-This is also true when chlamydia affects the genitals.
+Even if a person does not have any symptoms, the infection can still pass from them to others.
+This is also the case for chlamydia of the genitals.

-The infection most commonly affects the genitals, where it can cause the following symptoms:
+Chlamydia most commonly affects the genitals, where it can cause various symptoms.

 - burning or itching